Mulungushi University

 The Main (Great North Road) Campus is located near the Mulungushi Rock of Authority, a kopje often called the Birthplace of Zambian Independence, where Kenneth Kaunda and the Zambian African National Congress secretly met for rallies.
 Today, a more accessible rock is still used for political conventions and meetings as well as graduation ceremonies of the university.
 A series of chalets were built to house dignitaries and other guests.

 Schools

-Mulungushi University has seven schools and offers degrees in 118 programs.
+Mulungushi University has eightschools and offers degrees in 118 programs.